 Will I need a visa for this tour?

 Yes!
-For US (and Canadian) citizens a 30-Day Single Entry Tourist Visa is required to enter Russia.
-Apply for your Russian visa no earlier than 60 days before your tour is scheduled to enter Russia (visa servicing centers do not accept earlier applications).
-If you are from any other country, please check with your local Russian Consulate to verify if you will need a visa.
+All US (and Canadian) citizens require a visa to enter Russia.
+We recommend the three-year visa (less expensive).
+If you are from any other country check with your local Russian Consulate to verify if you will need a visa.

 Where can I find the visa application and processing information?

-About 70 days prior to your tour departure, we will email important information explaining how to obtain your visa.
-We partner with Passport Visas Express (PVE), and they will provide you with the support documents required to complete your online Russian visa application.
-PVE has great customer service and will be happy to assist you if you have any questions during the process.
-Other nationalities will be required to go through a local visa processing company or the closest Russian Consulate to obtain the visa.
+Ninty days prior to your tour departure we will email information explaining how to obtain your visa.
+We partner with Passport Visas Express (PVE) and they will provide you with the support documents required to complete your online Russian visa application.
+PVE has great customer service and can answer any questions you might have during the process.
+Non-US citizens: PVE can provide the required Tourist Support Letter to all non-US citizens for $25 US.
+However, you will be required to go through a local visa processing company or the closest Russian Consulate to obtain your visa.

 How long will it take and what will it cost to process my Russian visa?

-It usually takes 14-21 business days for the entire process to be completed and costs about $250 US ($270 Canadian).
+It usually takes 14-21 business days for the entire process to be completed and currently costs $350 US ($425 Canadian).
 If necessary, you can apply for an expedited visa for an additional fee.

-EU citizens will need to go through their country's Russian Consulate directly.
-American citizens residing in Europe can apply for a visa directly with the Russian Consulate of the country in which they reside (proof of permission to reside/work in that country is required) or you can obtain your visa through Passport Visas Express.
-Visa application requirements may be different than that of US and Canadian citizens living in their home countries.
+American citizens living outside the US can apply for a visa at the Russian Consulate of the country in which they reside (proof of permission to reside/work in that country is required) or they can obtain it through Passport Visas Express (a US address is necessary for processing with PVE).

 Will I need any vaccinations for this tour?